Framework for fluctuating times and counting observables in stochastic excursions: Introduction

 The organization of the present work is as follows.
 In Sec.~\ref{sec:formalism}, we introduce the formalism of stochastic excursions and counting observables.
 In Sec.~\ref{sec:main_results}, we explore the statistics of counting observables and present our main technical results, including analytical formulas for the moments of counting observables, excursion durations, and their correlations.
 Furthermore, we use the results derived in the section to connect our framework to full counting statistics~\cite{landi2024a, Campisi2011, Esposito2007, Esposito2009, Brandes2008, Saito2008}, providing formulas for average currents and diffusion coefficients.
 In Sec.~\ref{sec:explicit-formulas}, we derive explicit results for excursion activity and specific transition counts.
-In Sec.~\ref{sec:FT}, we show a fluctuation theorem~\cite{Jarzynski1997, Crooks1999, Talkner2007a, Talkner2007b, Talkner2008, Hasegawa2019a, Hasegawa2019b, Campisi2009, Campisi2010, Campisi2014, Andrieux2009, Jarzynski2004, Jarzynski2011, Seifert2012, Esposito2009, Harris2007, Horowitz2019, Nakamura2010} for individual excursions and relate it to existing results in the literature.
-In Sec.~\ref{sec:applications}, we apply our framework to three problems of interest: the three-qubit absorption refrigerator, cellular sensing, and birth-and-death processes.
+In Sec.~\ref{sec:FT}, we show a fluctuation theorem~\cite{Jarzynski1997, Crooks1999, Talkner2007a, Talkner2007b, Talkner2008, Hasegawa2019a, Hasegawa2019b, Campisi2009, Campisi2010, Campisi2014, Andrieux2009, Jarzynski2004, Jarzynski2011, Seifert2012, Esposito2009, Harris2007, Horowitz2019, Nakamura2010} for individual excursions and {use it to derive a thermodynamic uncertainty relation~\cite{Gingrich2016, Hasegawa2019, Potts2019} where the fluctuations of observables along excursions in forward and backward trajectories are always tied via entropy production.} In Sec.~\ref{sec:applications}, we apply our framework to three problems of interest: the three-qubit absorption refrigerator, cellular sensing, and birth-and-death processes.
 Finally, in Sec.~\ref{sec:conclusion}, we discuss the broad implications of our findings and outline future directions.